Can You Deduct Job-Hunting Expenses On Expat Tax Returns?

 Questions About Your Expat Tax Returns?

-If you have questions about what deductions are available when searching for a new job, or you would like more information about filing expat tax returns, please contact us.
+Make sure you expat CPA understands all of the deductions available for your expat tax return.
+If you have questions about what deductions are available when searching for a new job, or if you would like more information about filing expat tax returns, please contact us.